afshaalzubair/javascript/7games/README.md

 ## Files

-Directories (main list) are chronologically organized, the specific directories (secondary list) are numerically and chronologically organized and are not alphabetically organized, and files (tertiary list) are chronologically organized.
+Directories (main list) are chronologically organized, the specific files are numerically and chronologically organized and are not alphabetically organized.

 1. []()